Part Seven: The return of daytime programmes - and the Mi Amigo gets stuck on a sandbank.

 Jonathan Day from the 12-3pm programme and he doesn't know the date either.
 Although he says he thinks it is 26th July, he also says it is a Wednesday which would make it the 28th (duration 3 minutes 16 seconds)

 Steve Kent from the 3-6pm show on the same day.
-All four clips are taken from recordings posted by Vincent on the Internet
+All four clips are taken from recordings posted by Vincent on the Internet Radiocafé, now known as the

-Radiocafé Forum.
+Radiotrefpunt (radio meeting point) forum.
 Our thanks to him (duration 3 minutes 43 seconds)

 |SOME 1976 RADIO CAROLINE PROGRAMME SCHEDULES